 - Event Number - Based on the last event#, but you can assign another # as needed.

-- Gender - Options are Girls/Women, Boys/Men, Mixed
+- Competition Category - Options are Girls/Women, Boys/Men, Mixed

 - Age Range - Based on the Athlete Age Groups set up in your Settings > Athlete Age Groups, but will also allow for "Open" and "Custom" options.